 Tips for Success in PSY 101

 Psychology, the field that carefully, scientifically focuses curiosity onto how and why we act and think, is an extremely interesting subject with many fascinating topic areas, as well as a popular major in undergraduate programs.
 The introductory course in psychology, exploring much of the broad discipline, is a challenging course and a necessary prerequisite to further study.
 We want you to succeed when you take PSY 101, and many of you will have to work harder at it than you expect.
-The material in Introductory Psychology is scientific, detailed, precise, and frequently explained in a language of its own.
+The material in Introduction to Psychological Science is scientific, detailed, precise, and frequently explained in a language of its own.
 In addition, the course moves quickly from topic to topic, so we ask that you come prepared to focus and work hard.
 We think you need to invest an average of around six hours each week outside of class time on reading, studying, and reviewing material, plus time to get additional help and take supplemental tests in the Psychology Learning Center.
 If you are prepared and committed to succeeding, consider the following advice:

 Read the book: Seems obvious, doesn't it?
 But remember that all the material you will be tested on in this course comes straight from the textbook.
 If you know and understand what's in the book, then you will be prepared for the tests.
 Read the material before class, so that lectures will seem like a review, and if something in the book isn't clear you can ask your professor about it in class.
 And read carefully, preferably taking notes as you do: we don't test you only for highlighted material in the textbook; if you're reluctant to write directly in your book, use post-it notes, 3X5 index cards, a notebook, or a print copy of the study guide to write notes pertaining to every page of assigned reading.
 The more actively you read the book (meaning: taking notes while reading, quizzing yourself after sections, etc.), the better you'll score on the tests.
 If the material is in the textbook, and mentioned in the study guide, then it might show up on your test, so you need to do everything you can to understand it and commit it to memory.
 Active reading is a big part of that.
 If your reading skills are weak, we strongly recommend taking a reading skills course alongside or prior to taking PSY 101.